jonathandannel/graphite/readme.md

 - `title`: Adds a title to the top-center of the graph.

+- `color`: Changes the bar color.
+Use a string with a Hex or RGB value.
+Linear gradients are acceptable.

 `element`: This should be a string containing the ID of the element that the graph will be rendered to.

 ## Example